NitikaThakur7/LexChatBot/README.md

 ## Objective
 These are step by step instructions to build a chatbot using AWS LEX.
 We will cover some basics and implement a real-world scenario by using AWS Lambda to search through csv file hosted on AWS S3:
-1. Welcome greeting message with prompt to add name
+1. Welcome greeting message with prompt to add name.
 2. Fulfil AWS LEX response using AWS Lambda to search through file and return output.

 ## Setup: